-But writing can be time-consuming, and many writers, especially those with less experience, can worry that they’re spending too long on their work.
-In this article, we’ll look at how long it typically takes writers to write 1000 words, and give you some useful tips for faster writing.
+Writing can be time-consuming, and many writers, especially those with less experience, can worry that they’re spending too long on their work.

 How long does it take to write 1,000 words?